Legacy AxCrypt 1.x

 The design of AxCrypt 1.x does not allow several resident processes in one session, but it does support and is aware of terminal server scenarios, so these issues do not apply then.
 The basic problem is that whoever uses AxCrypt first, be it a service or an interactive user on the server, will cause the resident process to be loaded and run with that users permissions and identity.
 If a subsequent use of AxCrypt is made in the same session from a different user, this will not work.

 There is a registry entry that is of use here, and it's called ServerMode.
-This is useful, but you must define it in the appropriate subkey of HKEY_CURRENT_USER of the service account if it's to be applied to the use of AxCrypt by the service.
-For example, if AxCrypt is run via IIS 6 under the 'NETWORK SERVICE' account, you need to change the registry for SID S-1-5-20.
-To have it apply to an interactive Administrator, you'll have to do the same for that Admininstrators HKEY_CURRENT_USER hive.
+This is useful, but you must define it in the appropriate sub-key of HKEY_CURRENT_USER of the service account if it's to be applied to the use of AxCrypt by the service.
+For example, if AxCrypt is run via IIS 6 under the "NETWORK SERVICE" account, you need to change the registry for SID S-1-5-20.
+To have it apply to an interactive Administrator, you'll have to do the same for that Administrators HKEY_CURRENT_USER hive.

 Command Line